trekco/PocoGenerator/README.md

 - OutputFileExtention
 	- extention/file name format.
 - GenerateDapperExtentionsMapperClass
-	- Set to true if you want to generate Dapper Extentions mapper classes
+	- Set to true if you want to generate Dapper Extensions mapper classes

 **ConnectionStrings**